Skip to content

 Check yourself

-You're 90 seconds into a hard question and still stuck, with 20 unseen questions left.
+You're a full two minutes into a hard question and still stuck, with 20 unseen questions left.
 Best move?

 Key takeaways

-• Every question scores the same — triage ruthlessly.
+• Within a section, every question scores the same — triage ruthlessly.

 • Two passes: easy marks first, flagged ones second.